 Women’s History Month teaching resources

 We have hand-picked some of the best teaching resources on TES to take you back through time and help your class to consider the female experience and perspective when it comes to studying history.
-Celebrate some of the women who’ve shaped our world, the issues they’ve faced and the many contributions they have made.
+Celebrate some of the women who’ve shaped our world, the experiences they’ve had and the many contributions that they have made to society.

 Women in the ancient world